joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 _Note: The export, contains the Subscription/Resource Names so you can definitely see what resources can improve upon, however, I removed it from my screenshot._

 **Congratulations**!
-You now have more visibility and hopefully, some useful recommendations for improving your Azure deployment, remember PSRules.Azure is just a supplement to already existing toolsets!
+You now have more visibility and hopefully, some useful recommendations for improving your Azure services!

 ### Additional Resources